 Our Corporate Governance Guidelines provide that our board of directors shall be free to choose its chair in any way that it considers in the best interests of our company, and that the nominating and corporate governance committee periodically considers the leadership structure of our board of directors and makes such recommendations to our board of directors with respect thereto as appropriate.
 Our Corporate Governance Guidelines also provide that, when the positions of chair and chief executive officer are held by the same person, our board of directors shall designate a "lead independent director" by a majority vote of the independent directors.
-In cases in which the chair and chief executive officer are the same person, the chair schedules and sets the agenda for meetings of our board of directors in consultation with the lead independent director, and the chair, or if the chair is not present, the lead independent directors, chairs such meetings.
-The responsibilities of the lead independent directors include: presiding at executive sessions of independent directors, serving as a liaison between the chair and the independent directors, consulting with the chair regarding the information sent to our board of directors in connection with its meetings, having the authority to call meetings of the independent directors, being available under appropriate circumstances for consultation and direct communication with stockholders, and performing such other functions and responsibilities as requested by our board of directors from time to time.
+In cases in which the chair and chief executive officer are the same person, the chair schedules and sets the agenda for meetings of our board of directors in consultation with the lead independent director, and the chair, or if the chair is not present, the lead independent director, chairs such meetings.
+The responsibilities of the lead independent director include: presiding at executive sessions of independent directors, serving as a liaison between the chair and the independent directors, consulting with the chair regarding the information sent to our board of directors in connection with its meetings, having the authority to call meetings of the independent directors, being available under appropriate circumstances for consultation and direct communication with stockholders, and performing such other functions and responsibilities as requested by our board of directors from time to time.

 Currently, our board of directors believes that it should maintain flexibility to select the chair of our board of directors and adjust our board leadership structure from time to time.
 Mr. Sijbrandij, our Chief Executive Officer, is also the Chair of our board of directors.
 Our board of directors determined that having our Chief Executive Officer also serve as the Chair of our board of directors provides us with optimally effective leadership and is in our best interests and those of our stockholders.
 Mr. Sijbrandij co-founded and has led our company since 2012.
-Our board of directors believes that Mr. Sijbrandij's strategic vision for our business, his in-depth knowledge of our platform and operations and the software technology industry, and his experience serving as the Chair of our board of directors and Chief Executive Officer.
+Our board of directors believes that Mr. Sijbrandij's strategic vision for our business, his in-depth knowledge of our platform and operations and the software technology industry, and his experience serving as the Chair of our board of directors and Chief Executive Officer since our inception make him well qualified to serve as both Chair of our board of directors and Chief Executive Officer.